 Lord knows I’ve told this story a few times.
-Even to a large like-minded group of D/s couples in Vegas last year and on various websites.
+Even to a large like-minded group of D/s couples in Vegas a few years back and on various websites.
 And when Curvey tells the story, tears will form in the eye, even the toughest alpha male has difficulty keeping his eyes dry.

 May 19th will forever be the most special day of the year for me.
 Let me create a picture for you with my meager wordsmithing abilities…

 A husband and wife are driving to the airport.
 They’ve been married 25 years.
 They raised two kids and now the wife was flying across the country to visit the couples’ grandsons.
 The last few years had really taken their toll on this marriage.
 Empty nest.
 Demanding jobs.
 There was increased bickering turned to full out verbal assaults.
 It was a civil war.
 No one was winning.

 And for the first time in those 25 years, the D-word had finally been tossed out into the middle of the room like a hand grenade with the pin pulled.
 It was a rational conversation because each was just so tired of the bullshit.
 And yet, neither truly wanted it.
 There was still love there somewhere in the deep dark corner of that battlefield.
 It was hiding.
 It wanted to come out but no one would grab it by its hand and pull it into the light.

 So each floundered and searched everywhere from bottles to books to Doctors and medicines and counselors, yet no answers came.